 The student's performance will be formally evaluated at the end of the semester by the agency/site supervisor.
-The supervisor will complete the evaluation form (see Appendix E) and submit to Faculty Coordinator by the last Friday of academic classes (Friday before Finals week).
-This evaluation will report the hours completed since the mid-term evaluation, rating of performance, and comments.
+The supervisor will complete the evaluation form (see Appendix E) and submit it to the Faculty Coordinator by the last Friday of academic classes (Friday before Finals week).
+The form may also be provided in the form of a survey link.
+This evaluation will report on the hours completed since the mid-term evaluation, rating of performance, and comments.